sigstore/sigstore-git-verifier/README.md

 A Github Action to verify that new commits are present in the sigstore transparency log.

+This is currently a proof-of-concept, and **not** ready for production use!
+Play around with it at your leisure, but be ready for things to break.

 ## How it works

 This is effectively the verification stage of [Git commit signing with `cosign`](https://github.com/sigstore/cosign/blob/main/FUN.md) contained in a Github Action.